Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 RSync may be a free tool.
 But the time spent trying to get Rsync to do what you want — i.e., researching Rsync scripts, applying and testing those scripts, trying to figure out what went wrong, and resolving scripting issues — comes at the cost of man hours and frustration.
 If you’re syncing large files and/or large numbers of files (and especially, if you’re syncing to many endpoints), then Rsync is simply not worth the trouble.

-Resilio Connect is a real-time, file synchronization software system that you can use to quickly sync files of any size, type, and number to any number of endpoints concurrently.
+Resilio Platform is a real-time, file synchronization software system that you can use to quickly sync files of any size, type, and number to any number of endpoints concurrently.
 It uses a P2P replication architecture — where every endpoint in your system can engage in the sync process simultaneously — to sync files 3-10x faster than legacy sync solutions, sync in any direction (one-way, two-way, one-to-many, many-to-one, and N-way), and eliminate single points of failure.

 Resilio utilizes a proprietary WAN optimization protocol to enhance transfer over any network, including high-latency WANs, consumer-grade networks, and edge networks.